EEN421/EEN421.github.io/_posts/2026-08-03-KQL-Detection-of-the-Week:-A-Heap-of-Trouble-Detecting-Spring-Boot-Heapdump-Theft-When-the-Exfiltration-Is-a-GET-Request_.md

 ---
 layout: post
-title: "KQL Detection of the Week: A Heap of Trouble - Detecting Spring Boot Heapdump Theft When the Exfiltration Is a GET Request"
+title: "KQL Detection of the Week: A Heap of Trouble"
+subtitle: "Detecting Spring Boot Heapdump Theft When the Exfiltration Is a GET Request"
-subtitle: "Threat intelligence translated into detection engineering action."
 date: 2026-08-03
 author: DevSecOpsDad
-tags:
-  - detection-engineering
-  - kql
-  - Spring Boot
-  - actuator
-  - heapdump
-  - Java
-  - ASIM
-  - CommonSecurityLog
-  - T1190
-  - T1552
 ---

 ![DevSecOpsDadAttack!](/assets/img/HeapOfTrouble/intro.png)